 |ChemSpider ID||4514248||ChemSpider is a free chemical structure database|

-- Aluminium is a soft, silvery-white, ductile, nonmagnetic metal in the boron group.
+Aluminium is a soft, silvery-white, ductile, nonmagnetic metal in the boron group.
 It is the third most abundant element in the Earth’s crust.
-Depending on the surface reference, aluminum appears in the range from silvery to dull grey.
+Depending on the surface reference, aluminium appears in the range from silvery to dull grey.

 - It is used in the transportation of railway, trucks, automobiles as castings.

 - Al(II) compounds are observed in the reactions of Al metal with oxidants.

 - Using aluminon the presence of aluminium can be detected in qualitative analysis.

 Various physical properties of aluminium have been discussed below: